spawda/cryptocurrency/README.md

 ## development environment
 - Python 3.7.3
-- numpy 1.17.3
 - requests 2.22.0

 ## How to use
 ### make_dataset.py
 Gathering and saving BTC/JPY price data per minute from coinckeck API (Public).
-To use this script, you don't have to sign up for coincheck account.
+You don't have to sign up for coincheck account to use this script.
 `> python make_dataset.py --save_dir [save directory path]`
 --save_dir is optional and if not specified, current directory is used.

 example : `python make_dataset.py --save_dir ./btc_jpy`

-Each line of saved data (csv file) stores the following:
+Price data is written in csv file, each line stores the following:
 ```
 date : date (JST, GMT +09:00)
 time : time (JST, GMT +09:00)